ancap-ch/from-en/en/Universally Preferable Behaviour/p03_ch02_the_null_zone_revisited.md

 If I make up a realm where self-contradiction equals truth, I can then claim that those who say that a square circle does *not* exist are themselves bigoted and prejudicial, because they are eliminating possibilities that *could* be true.[^1]

+[^1]: This inevitably ends up with comparisons to those who said that Einsteinian physics was impossible, that the world could not be round and so on.
+Uncertainty in *content* – i.e. theory – is somehow supposed to be equated with uncertainty in *methodology*, i.e. reason and evidence.
+The fact that a mathematical theorem can be disproved does not disprove the principles of mathematics, but rather confirms them.

 With regards to this “null zone”, only two possibilities really exist.
 Either this *null zone* exists completely independently of our universe, and will never be measurable, detectable or discoverable in any way, shape or form – or, at some point, we shall be able to detect and interact with this magical land where self-contradiction equals truth.

 If, at some point, it turns out that we *are* able to interact with this *null zone*, then we shall have direct sensual or rational evidence of its existence.
 In other words, it must “protrude” into our universe in some manner.
 However, the moment that it becomes detectable in our universe, it must have rational and empirical existence, like everything else we can detect.
 Thus these otherworldly “protrusions” into our universe *cannot create the capacity for our universe to support the existence of a square circle*.